-In Legacies of the Occult Marsha Hewitt argues that some of the leading theorists of unconscious communication represent a ‘mystical turn’ that is infused with both a spirituality and a revitalized interest in paranormal experience that is far closer to James and Myers than to Freud.
+In Legacies of the Occult Marsha Aileen Hewitt argues that some of the leading theorists of unconscious communication represent a ‘mystical turn’ that is infused with both a spirituality and a revitalized interest in paranormal experience that is far closer to James and Myers than to Freud.

-Published: Feb 1, 2020
+Published: Jul 1, 2020

-|What is the 'this' that Changes Everything?||Marsha Hewitt|
+|What is the 'this' that Changes Everything?||Marsha Aileen Hewitt|